Whatsapp Icon

 Epidermal Growth Factor Receptor (EGFR) mutation testing has become a pivotal step in the diagnosis and treatment plan for patients with Non-Small Cell Lung Cancer (NSCLC).
 This genetic test is crucial as it helps oncologists determine the most effective treatment strategies tailored specifically to the genetic makeup of the cancer, leading to improved outcomes and quality of life for patients.

 EGFR mutations are found in approximately 10-15% of NSCLC cases in the United States and are even more prevalent in other parts of the world.
 These mutations lead to the abnormal activation of the EGFR pathway, which contributes to the growth and proliferation of cancer cells.
-Identifying the presence of these mutations allows for the use of targeted therapies, such as tyrosine kinase inhibitors (TKIs), which can specifically inhibit the activity of the EGFR, thereby slowing down or even stopping tumor growth.
+Identifying the presence of these mutations allows for the use of targeted therapies, such as tyrosine kinase inhibitors (TKIs), which can specifically inhibit the activity of the EGFR, thereby slowing down or even stopping tumour growth.

 Why EGFR Mutation Testing is Essential: